tharseken/tharseken/README.md

 ### Hi there 👋

+My name is Tharseken Navajeevayokan.
+And I'm a guy that likes to code.

 <!--
 **tharseken/tharseken** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.